 Rebooting Azure Role Instances may sound a little scary.
 What happens during reboot?
 Are users impacted?
 Is work lost?
 How can one ensure that things are stable during a reboot?

 Azure makes it relatively simple to handle reboots of instances in a clean way.
-Do keep in mind that Azure will likely reboot all of your instances a few times per month, anyway, as a part of its scheduled updates – so handling reboots is necessary regardless of CloudMonix actions outlined above.
-Also, do keep in mind that Microsoft highly recommends that every Cloud Role has at least 2 instances running.
-It is so that one instance can be upgraded, rebooted, migrated, etc. while other(s) are handling live load.
+Do keep in mind that Azure will likely reboot all of your instances a few times per month, anyway, as a part of its scheduled updates, so handling reboots is necessary regardless of CloudMonix actions outlined above.
+Also, do keep in mind that Microsoft highly recommends that every Cloud Role has at least 2 instances running, so that one instance can be upgraded, rebooted, migrated, etc. while other(s) are handling the live load.

 When dealing with Azure Web Roles, reboots can sometimes be handled by the platform out of the box.
-During reboot of a cloud role instance, it is taken out of the load balancer first but not rebooted right away — this allows it to no longer receive any new inbound requests.
+During the reboot of a cloud role, the instance is taken out of the load balancer first but not rebooted right away, this allows it to no longer receive any new requests.
 However, it is still able to finalize web requests it is currently processing.
-This makes rebooting of Web Role instances relatively painless — if your web requests are processing quickly.
+This makes rebooting of Web Role instances relatively painless, assuming your web requests are processing quickly.

-Azure Worker Roles (that execute jobs) and Azure Web Roles (with slower response times) may need to tell Azure to wait with the reboot, until all work is complete.
-This is done by overriding OnStop method in the WorkerRole class and ensuring that work is complete before allowing the method to exit.
-Do keep in mind that Azure will wait up to 5 minutes before it forces a reboot, so clean up your work fast.
+Azure Worker Roles (that execute jobs) and Azure Web Roles (with slower response times) may need to tell Azure to wait with the reboot until all work is complete.
+This is done by overriding the OnStop method in the WorkerRole class and ensuring that work is completed before allowing the method to exit.
+Do keep in mind that Azure will wait up to 5 minutes before it forces a reboot, so it’s necessary to quickly clean up any work.

-A really great article by Rick Anderson at Microsoft is available here on the subject.
-It outlines a few lines of code that can be implemented to properly handle OnStop event in the WorkerRole.cs
+A really great article on this subject by Rick Anderson at Microsoft is available here.
+It outlines a few lines of code that can be implemented to properly handle the OnStop event in the WorkerRole class.